 What Is Menopause?

 Menopause is technically one day of a woman's life.
-Women may experience early menopause symptoms, but the day she hits one full year without a menstrual period is the day she reaches menopause.
+Women may experience symptoms leading up to menopause, but the day she hits one full year without a menstrual period is the day she reaches menopause.
 After that, she is in post-menopause.
 However, "menopause," as it is commonly referred to, is the natural process a woman's body undergoes as her ovaries gradually produce less estrogen and eventually stop releasing eggs.

 The menopause transition is composed of three different stages: